szefo09/dm-ocg-octgn/README.md

 - **Silent Skill Effects Added**:
   - **After your opponent ends turn, during the untapping phase, if you have a Silent Skill creature tapped on your side of the board, you'll get a prompt if you want it tapped to activate Silent Skill effect!**
   - **New Cards Added**:
+    - Brad, Super Kickin' Dynamo
+	  - Flohdani, the Spydroid
+	  - Gazer Eyes, Shadow of Secrets
-    - Hustle Berry,
+	  - Hustle Berry
 	  - Soderlight, the Cold Blade
+	  - Vorg's Engine
 - **"At the end of your turn" Effects Added**:
   - **When you pass the turn to your opponent, all of the automated cards' effects will trigger!**
   - **New Cards Added**: